mandclu/ck4/quote/README.md

 # Quote Widget

-The _Quote Widget_ can be used as an alternative to the [Blockquote Plugin](https://ckeditor.com/cke4/addon/blockquote).
+This widget can be used as an alternative to the [Blockquote Plugin](https://ckeditor.com/cke4/addon/blockquote).
 It allows to wrap a blockquote element within a figure element and to add a caption in order to _"clearly relate a quote to its attribution"_ (see [WHATWG](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element)).

-The figure element will have the CSS class `quote`, so the resulting HTML would be
+The figure element will have the CSS class *quote*, so the resulting HTML would be

     <figure class="quote>
         <blockquote>